-The application as submitted appears to be consistent with the requirements of the City Code.
+The application, as submitted, with the exception of the variances requested herein, appears to be consistent with the applicable requirements of the City Code.

 This shall not be considered final zoning review or approval.
 These and all zoning matters shall require final review and verification by the Zoning Administrator prior to the issuance of a Building Permit.